cometbft/qa-infra/README.md

     python3 runtests.py -l log.log -o flood_options.json -s
     ```

-1. Generate the testnet configuration, using the updated scripts

-    ```bash
-    make configgen
-    ```

-2. Create the VMs for the validators and Prometheus as specified in the manifest file.
+1. Create the VMs for the validators and Prometheus as specified in the manifest file.
     Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.

     ```bash